 Other causes of hip pain include avascular necrosis and childhood hip disease.
 Avascular necrosis occurs when an injury, such as a fracture or dislocation, limits the blood supply to the upper head of the femur bone (the thigh bone).

 The surface of the bone collapses due to lack of adequate blood supply and arthritis sets in.
 Childhood hip disease can lead to arthritis also.
 This happens when the hip cannot grow normally and the joint surfaces are affected.

 A total hip replacement is also referred to as a total hip arthroplasty.
 This procedure allows the orthopedic specialist to remove damaged bone and cartilage and replace it with prosthetic components.
 Basically, the damage to the top section of the femur is removed and replaced with a metal stem.
 This femoral stem can be press fitted into the bone or cemented.

 A metal or ceramic ball is then put on the upper portion of this stem to replace what was removed.
 The damaged cartilage surface is also removed and screws or cement holds the new prosthetic socket in place.

 Replacement surgery can also be done through an anterior hip replacement.
 The anterior approach is less invasive than traditional open hip surgery, as the muscles are moved, instead of detached.

-Doctors Charles Peterson II, MD, Philip Downer, MD, and J. Michael Watt, MD all preform anterior hip replacements at Orthopedic Specialists of Seattle.
+Doctors Charles Peterson II, MD and Philip Downer, MD both perform anterior hip replacements at Orthopedic Specialists of Seattle.
 Talk to your doctor to find out the best surgical approach that is right for you.

 Am I a Candidate for Hip Replacement Surgery?